felipethome/react-inline-transition-group/README.md

 onChildStartLeave | Callback that will be called with the child *id* when the component start to leave

 **Observation:** You can pass an *id* property to your children components and the callback will be called with it so you know exactly for which child the event is happening.
 This *id* is optional.

+**Observation 2:** The start callbacks will be called sooner a node is being add or removed to the group.
+It doesn't matter if you have a delay or not.
+The end callbacks will be called when the longest transition time (delay + duration ) completes.

+**Observation 3:** If you add a React component to the group make sure its root node is able to receive a style property.

 ## LICENSE